jamesware/alleleFrequencyApp/appTextContent/tab1.md

 **Penetrance** - select a value in the range 0-1 to represent penetrance

-####Define reference sample to calculate the corresponding maximum credible sample AC:
+####Define reference sample to calculate the corresponding maximum tolerated sample AC:

 For a given true population AF, the calculator provides an upper limit to the likely sample AC, depending on the size of the population and the desired confidence.